Section 29-17 District C-P, planned business district.

 customary activities such as contracting, retail and wholesale sales and distribution.

-Research and development laboratories, provided there is minimal/insignificant use
+Research and development laboratories, provided there is minimal/insignificant use of hazardous

 materials based on a risk assessment.

 (1) A zoning petition for a temporary shelter shall include information